 How Much Drama is in Your Life?

-Who Needs Drama?
+Who Needs it?

-Sadly, it often takes tragedy or a major event in life that bring you to this realization.
+Sadly, it often takes tragedy or a major event in life that brings you to your knees.
 It’s during those times that you desire change or transformation.

 On a smaller scale we must accept many minor adversities in life, such as missing a train or bus or missing a store-sale.
 These are not life threatening situations and don’t impact us in the long run.
 Yet often times we can make drama out of them.

 Certified Life, Grief and Spiritual coach, Certified NLP Master Practitioner, Certified Reiki Practitioner,Mindfulness Meditation teacher